Dealflow-ApS/senior-backend-engineer-challenge/README.md

 ---

+## Submission process
+Submit the challenge within 3 days of receiving / starting the challenge Create a private Github repo
+Give the following usernames access siddharthmudgal ahmedemad242

+---

 ## Time Limit

 You will have **5 days** to complete this take-home challenge.
 If you need an extension or have any questions, feel free to reach out.